 Title: Clinical Director

-The New Providence Women’s Shelter is a 130 bed 24/7 emergency shelter for homeless women diagnosed with mental illness and/or substance use.
+Ana’s Place is a 108 bed 24/7 emergency shelter for homeless men diagnosed with mental illness and/or substance abuse.
 Our comprehensive services include case management, individual and group counseling, recreational activities and housing placement assistance.
-Additionally, an on-site medical and psychiatric clinic operates Monday through Friday, staffed by a nurse, primary care physician and three psychiatric nurse practitioners.
+Additionally, psychiatric services are provided Monday through Friday, staffed by a psychiatric provider(s), registered nurse, and a licensed practical nurse.

 The essential duties of the Clinical Director include but are not limited to the following activities:

-· Supervises a multi-talented social services staff of Team Leaders, Case Managers, Recreation Coordinators, an Entitlements/Benefits Specialist, an Internal Quality Assurance Specialist and a Housing Specialist in providing services to the clients, ensuring that all DHS/OTDA and Project Renewal protocols are being followed, and that the Statement of Rights/Responsibilities as well as any other required documents are being given to each client.
+Supervises staff in conducting the intake processes, insuring that all protocols are being followed, and that the Statement of Rights/Responsibilities as well as any other required documents has been given to each client.

-· In collaboration with the Shelter Director, develops and implements policies and procedures to comply with requirements from the Department of Homeless Services (DHS) and the Office of Temporary and Disability Assistance (OTDA).
+In collaboration with the Shelter Director, develops and implements policies and procedures to comply with requirements from the Department of Homeless Services (DHS) and the Office of Temporary and Disability Assistance (OTDA).

-· Fosters staff development by conducting team meetings and individual supervisory sessions Clinical Department staff.
+Performs staff development activities which include weekly team meetings and individual supervisory sessions for Case Managers.
 As needed, provides in-service education for all levels of shelter staff.

-· A Master’s degree in Social Work from an accredited college or university; LCSW is preferred.
+· A Master’s degree in social work from an accredited college or university.
+(LMSW)

-· A minimum of five years of progressively responsible post graduate experience working with a psychiatric population, including homeless mentally ill and MICA adults, three years of the required experience must be clinical and or supervisory experience.
+· A minimum of 5 years of progressively responsible post graduate experience working with a psychiatric population, including homeless mentally ill and MICA adults, 3 years of the required experience must be clinical and or supervisory experience.

-· Knowledge of case management software as well as a proficiency in Microsoft Office Suite.
+· Knowledge of case management softwares as well as a proficiency in Microsoft Office Suite

-To apply: e-mail resume with cover letter indicating position and salary requirements: email@example.com
+To apply: E-mail resume and cover letter indicating position and salary requirements: to firstname.lastname@example.org